-How to Make Sourdough Starter with Less Flour
+How to Make Sourdough Starter

 Yes, a sourdough starter is a living batter.
 It is built over several days to cultivate wild yeast from the environment and from the flour itself.

-There are many ways to create and maintain sourdough starter.
-You may have read all sorts of warnings that you must use bottled water, that you should take it on vacation with you and treat it like a child.
-Relax, it’s really not that complicated.
+You may have read all sorts of warnings…that you must use bottled water, that you should take it on vacation with you and treat it like a child.
+Relax—it’s really not that complicated.

 I’m going to explain to you, step by step, how I created my starter.
-Along the way I’ll bust some myths about sourdough starters and, hopefully, show you that’s it’s really a very simple and forgiving process.
+Along the way I’ll bust some myths about sourdough starters and, hopefully, show you that it’s really a very simple and forgiving process.

 Once you have a starter, as long as you feed it periodically it can, theoretically, live forever.

-Although flour is usually inexpensive and easy to come by.
-It’s always good to create less waste.
+Although flour is usually inexpensive and easy to come by, it’s always good to create less waste.

 The key is to keep the starter very small for the first 6 days of the process.